 Big decisions, like making large purchases or putting the children into new schools, should also be postponed when possible.
 Emotions are usually running high in these situations and can affect the ability to make sound choices.

 The Need to Move Out

 Sometimes, these situations become volatile when the couple cannot stop fighting or if there is domestic violence.
 If the environment becomes unbearable or unsafe, the living arrangement should be changed as soon as possible.
 Jeopardizing anyone’s physical and mental health is not worth it.
-In these cases, contacting a qualified divorce lawyer is the best solution.
+In these cases, contacting a qualified divorce lawyer for men or women is the best solution.

 Huntsville Divorce Lawyers at Hodges Trial Lawyers, P.C.
 Guide Divorcing Couples Through the Process